petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

 ### Updating an Object Entry With an Attachment

-Use a PUT request to replace the details of the specified entry with the details provided in the API call.
+Use a PUT request to replace the entire object entry with the details provided in the API call.
+In this case, the same structure used to POST the object entry must be used with the PUT request, with alterations to the specific fields you wish to update.

-!!! note
-    When updating attachments via PUT or PATCH requests, ensure the structure and content match those used during creation.
+Similarly, although a PATCH request would include only specific fields to be changed in the structure, you must ensure the PATCH structure and content match those used during creation too.

 Execute `Able_PUT_ById.sh` to change the external reference code and the name of the file attached to the object entry.
 Use the object entry ID as a parameter.